martipuchal/TrOnco/README.md

 - END -> Endometrial
 - AVG -> Not defined(Averege)

-As coordinates are used to retreave gene information some problems can ocur in the annotation of the genes.
-To avoid this problematic we add a flag to correct this issue(**-g**).
-With the addition of two suplementari columns on the input file with the gene name of the 5' gene(**geneName5**) and the 3' gene(**geneName3**) we are able to get the information from the refSeq insted of the coordinates with the gene names.
+As coordinates are used to retrieve gene information, some problems can occur in the annotation of the genes.
+To avoid this problem, we add a flag to correct this issue (**-g**).
+With the addition of two supplementary columns on the input file with the gene name of the 5' gene (**geneName5**) and the 3' gene (**geneName3**), we are able to get the information from the refSeq instead of the coordinates with the gene names.

-In order to select the Genome version we add the flag(**-a**).
-By default TrOnco uses **hg19** and we provide all files to perform all the analysis.
+In order to select the Genome version, we add the flag (**-a**).
+By default TrOnco uses **hg19**, and we provide all files to perform all the analysis.
 New or old versions can be used.
 ```
 **IMPORTANT:** Additional genome version must be added manually by the user.
 The UCSC fasta and the refSeq file must be added on the common folder before its use.
 ```
-The last flag is specific for the training of the different algorithms(**-v**).
+The last flag is specific for the training of the different algorithms (**-v**).
 With this flag we change the output file.
-Insted of saving the analysis from Tronco we only save the vector used for the differnt algorithms to predict the problavility of being DRIVER.
+Instead of saving the analysis from TrOnco, we only save the vector used for the different algorithms to predict the probability of being DRIVER.

 For more information you can use the help parameter.
 ```bash